jacob-ws/GradCFs/README.md

 These methods were developed as part of early PhD research exploring how to improve interpretability and flexibility in counterfactual explanations.

+Example usage is shown in the notebooks binary_notebook.ipynb and mc_notebook.ipynb.

 ---

 ## Method Overview: